I Tried 5 Text to CAD AI Tools for Faster Drafting: Here’s What Worked

 [Source: Vondy]

-• Supports DXF and SVG formats for continued work in tools like AutoCAD, Rhino, or Figma.
+• Supports DXF and SVG for use in AutoCAD, Rhino, or Figma

 • Lacks precision of manual CAD modeling in complex engineering projects.